astedile/lgremote/PITCHME.md

 1. Current channel is displayed with name.
 1. off ... turn off TV
 1. @color[red](A) ...
-Favourite channel list A should be selected but is not.
+Favourite channel list A is not selected.
-1. Documented keys can be pressed to send commands to TV.
+1. Press documented keys to send commands to TV.

 +++